 - In Chip 'n Dale: Rescue Rangers episode "Pied Piper Power Play" the team destroys Nimnul's rodent-powered generator by convincing the mice to constantly run the treadmills.
 The twist is: the explosion would kill them all, as well as all the Nimnul's hostages, so they have to stop it afterwards.

 - The pilot for Darkwing Duck does this - to destroy the Waddlemeyer Ramrod, a device that "makes things float and stuff", the titular hero starts randomly pushing buttons, causing it to start firing randomly and finally explode.

 - The standard MO of Ron Stoppable from Kim Possible.

 Ron: This is a precision instrument, very complicated.
 Better mess with everything.

-Wallace and Gromit: In "A Close Shave", Shaun the Sheep tries to shut down the Conveyor Belt-O-Doom by randomly flicking a panel of switches.
-It doesn't work, but it does turn on a huge neon advertising sign outside so Gromit realises where they are and flies to the rescue.
+- Wallace & Gromit: In "A Close Shave", Shaun the Sheep tries to shut down the Conveyor Belt o' Doom by randomly flicking a panel of switches.
+It doesn't work, but it does turn on a huge neon advertising sign outside so Gromit realizes where they are and flies to the rescue.

 - In A Pup Named Scooby-Doo episode title "The Computer Walks Among Us", Velma use this strategy to deal with her robot, the Dinkley 2000, which follows everything command until it gone crazy.
 The robot catches the gang off guard and grabs Freddie, Daphne, and Shaggy, and devours them, before moving in on Velma.
 After asking Scooby something, she gets an idea to stop the robot.
 She and Scooby ask the robot to do several chores at once until it overloads.
 Freddie, Daphne, and Shaggy then emerge from the robot unharmed.
 Velma explains that Scooby reminded her that the robot was designed to follow every command.